StefCoders/rpi-dab-tx/README.md

 ```
 sudo timedatectl set-timezone your_timezone
 ```
-3. Clone this repository
+3. Clone the production branch of the repository
 ```
 sudo apt update
 sudo apt install -y git
 cd
 git clone https://github.com/colisee/rpi-dab-tx.git
 ```
-4. (Optional) Switch to the dev branch if you want to test the latest features (but expect possible bugs)
+4. Or clone the dev branch of the repository if you want to test the latest features (but expect possible bugs)
 ```
-pushd rpi-dab-tx
-git checkout dev
+git clone https://github.com/colisee/rpi-dab-tx.git --branch dev
-popd
 ```

 5. Run the installation script: